 - Paraphrase When you respond, paraphrase what you just heard.
 You might even say something like “I want to make sure I understand you correctly, so let me paraphrase what you just said.”
 Then, summarize what the other person said to you and ask something like “Is that it?
 Do I understand you correctly?”
 There are three benefits to paraphrasing: First, you ensure you understand the other person correctly, second, you stay connected to the other person when you feel fighting with them, and third, paraphrasing provides another pause…an opportunity for a cooler head to prevail.

 - Remind Yourself to Keep Your Cool Constantly remind yourself to keep your cool.
 Consider putting small signs in places where you’ll see them reminding you to keep calm.
-During World War II, the British Government even produced a poster which has recently become popular.
+During World War II, the British Government even produced a poster that has recently become popular.
 It read “Keep calm and carry on.”
 Good advice.

 - Think of What You Can Control Think about what is within your control and what you can’t control.
 Deal with what is within your control and let go of that which is outside of your control.
 If you have no control over it, what’s the point of getting upset about it?